Powell v. Texas: Concurring opinions

 Justices Black and Harlan joined Marshall's plurality opinion.
 But in a separate concurrence, Justice Black (joined by Justice Harlan) expounded on the plurality's reasoning.
 He wrote that striking down public intoxication laws "would significantly limit the States in their efforts to deal with a widespread and important social problem and would do so by announcing a revolutionary doctrine of constitutional law that would also tightly restrict state power to deal with a wide variety of other harmful conduct."

 Justice White did not join the plurality opinion (had he done so, that would have made it a majority opinion).
 Instead, he concurred only in its judgment affirming Powell's conviction.
 In his view, for Robinson to apply to this case, the Court would have to find not only that Powell was compelled to drink but also that he was compelled to be in public—an element of the crime.
 Yet Powell provided no evidence to support that conclusion.
 Indeed, Powell "had a home," and "[f]or all we know from this record, [he] at the time knew precisely where he was, retained the power to stay off or leave the streets, and simply preferred to be there rather than elsewhere."
 The absence of such evidence precluded Powell's claim—regardless of whether his claim would otherwise have succeeded.
-Thus, Powell concluded, it was unnecessary for the Court to opine further on the legal questions presented in the case (as the plurality had done).
+Thus, White concluded, it was unnecessary for the Court to opine further on the legal questions presented in the case (as the plurality had done).